apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

   }

 ```
+In the template, `User()` object is a simple dummy as a placeholder for you to customize and expand.

-Similarly, the following code aggregates the properties of `item` entities and then map each result to an `Item()` object.
-By default, this template assumes each item has an optional property `categories` which is a list of String specifying the categories of the item.
+Similarly, the following code aggregates `item` properties  and then map each result to an `Item()` object.
+By default, this template assumes each item has an optional property `categories`, which is a list of String.
 ```scala

   // create a RDD of (entityID, Item)